 SDG&E will include these workpapers in each Annual Informational Filing.

-Blank lines for Project-Specific Incentives or Abandoned Plant for Non-Incentives Projects that show up in the Formula Rate Spreadsheet will not be populated with numbers absent a Section 205 filing.
+Blank lines for Project-Specific Incentives or Abandoned Plant for Non-Incentives Projects that show up in the Formula Rate Spreadsheet will not be populated with numbers absent an FPA Section 205 filing.